 2. Chase Sapphire Reserve – For the Heavy Adventurer

 Read our review of the Chase Sapphire Reserve

 If you are wanting to step up your travel game, the Chase Sapphire Reserve is ideal.
-While the welcome bonus is identical to the Chase Sapphire Preferred, you’ll earn more on travel and dining – 3X Chase Ultimate Rewards points per $1.
+While the welcome bonus is 10,000 points fewer than the Chase Sapphire Preferred, you’ll earn more on travel and dining – 3x Chase Ultimate Rewards points per $1 (excluding $300 travel credit).
 And each cardmember year, you’ll get up to $300 in travel credit.
 However, the annual fee on this card is $450, so I would only recommend getting this card if you are a heavy wanderluster.

 Like the Chase Sapphire Preferred, you’ll get excellent travel protections and insurance with the Sapphire Reserve.
 Keep in mind Chase only allows you to have one Sapphire card at a time (and you’re not eligible for the bonus if you’ve received a bonus on ANY Sapphire card in the past 48 months), so you’ll have to pick the one you like best.
 The Chase 5/24 rule also applies to this card.

 Here’s our full review of the Chase Sapphire Reserve.